graffiti-garden/graffiti-server/README.md

 ### Configuration

-Clone this repository onto the server and edit the following variables in the `.env` file.
+Clone this repository onto the server and in the root directory create a file called `.env` with contents as follows:

-- `DOMAIN`: this should be the domain that points to your server, *e.g.* `graffiti.csail.mit.edu`.
+    # The domain name that points to the server
+    DOMAIN="graffiti.csail.mit.edu"

+    # A string used to encrypt authorization tokens
+    SECRET="something only i know"

-- `SECRET`: this is used to authenticate users with the server.
-Make it unique and **keep it safe**!
+Make your secret unique and **keep it safe**!

 ### SSL